chaoticgd/wrench/docs/wrench_text_format.md

 ## Whitespace

-Outside of strings, whitespace should be ignored, except where it is required to seperate tokens (for example, between type names and tags).
+Outside of strings, whitespace should be ignored, except where it is required to separate tokens (for example, between type names and tags).

 ## Grammar